ionvop/ivvbscript/README.md

 `name` The name of the function.

-`parameters` Argument variabless passed to the function, comma separated.
+`parameters` Argument variables passed to the function, comma separated.

 `statements` Program code.

-`value` The value to return.
+`value` The value to be returned.

 Example: